tourstream/tstr-crs-adapter/README.md

 ubpCrsAdapter.setData(outputData);
 ```

-The outputData object can have the following structure:
+The `outputData` object has the following structure:
 ```
 {
     numberOfTravellers: string,